 1. Visit for a while.
-Get to know us while we get to know you--our people and our leaders.
+Get to know us while we get to know you--our people; our leaders.

-3. If you're ready to learn more about joining Grace, go to our next Starting Point.
-This group helps you and others like you learn about our history, our direction, how we do things and why, what we believe and our purpose, values, vision and mission.
-You'll spend time with our pastor and elders and the goal is to help you make an informed decision about whether or not God is calling you to join in what He's doing at Grace.
+3. If you are ready to learn more about joining Grace, go to our next Starting Point.
+This group helps you and others like you learn about our direction, how we do things and why, what we believe and our purpose, values, vision and mission.
+You'll spend time with our pastor and leaders with the goal of helping you make an intentional decision about whether God is calling you to join in with us at Grace.

 What's required for membership?

 A personal relationship with Jesus Christ is foundational to becoming a member of Grace.
 Baptism as a believer is required and can be done as a part of the process, if it's not already a part of your faith journey.